tonifuc3m/simple-regression/README.md

 This problem has been proposed and coded in collaboration with:

-+ Francisco JosÈ Lozano Serrano.
++ Francisco Jos√© Lozano Serrano.

-+ Diego Su·rez Villena.
++ Diego Su√°rez Villena.